Optimizing revenue growth management in the CPG industry has been saved

 Consumers are increasingly evaluating new brands, purchasing channels, and service models as they fulfill their needs in ways that add convenience to their lives and allow them to tailor purchases to unique needs.

-CP companies are looking for new ways to find the appropriate balance between growth and efficiency.
+CPG companies are looking for new ways to find the appropriate balance between growth and efficiency.
 Based on our experience, the most immediate and impactful means of improving growth while protecting margins is through the approach known as revenue growth management (RGM).
-RGM, which focuses on pricing, promotions, product assortment, brand-pack price architecture, and the management of the gross-to-net spend isn’t necessarily a new concept among most CP companies.
-However, many CP companies continue to use basic, rudimentary methods, including limited internal data to find value across price-volume mix, trade spend, and promotion.
+RGM, which focuses on pricing, promotions, product assortment, brand-pack price architecture, and the management of the gross-to-net spend isn’t necessarily a new concept among most CPG companies.
+However, many CPG companies continue to use basic, rudimentary methods, including limited internal data to find value across price-volume mix, trade spend, and promotion.
 This is shocking, considering trade spending often accounts for 20 to 30 percent of gross sales and is typically the second largest area in the P&L behind the cost of goods sold.

 Driving organizational maturity in RGM